 More formally, for a given initial state $\ket{\psi} = \sum_j \phi_j \ket{j}$, a permutation (renumbering of sensors) $\pi: \{0, 1, \ldots, n-1\} \mapsto \{0, 1, \ldots, n-1\}$ yields an equivalent initial state given by $\ket{\psi'} = \sum_j |\phi_\Pi(j)| \ket{j}$ where $\Pi: \{0, 1, \ldots, 2^n-1\} \mapsto \{0, 1, \ldots, 2^n-1\}$ is such that $\Pi(j) = i$ where the bits in the bit-representation of $j$ are permuted using $\pi$ to yield $i$.
 It can be shown that the set of final states yielded by $\ket{\psi}$ and $\ket{\psi'}$ are essentially the same (modulo the permutation of basis dimensions), and hence, they will yield the same probability of error and thus objective value $P()$.

 Now, consider an optimal initial state $\ket{\psi} = \sum_j |\phi_j| \ket{j}$ that doesn't have symmetry of coefficients---i.e., there is a pair of coefficient-squares $|\phi_i|^2$ and $|\phi_j|^2$ such that they are in the same set $S_k$ but are not equal.
 The numbers $i$ and $j$ have the same number of 1's and 0's in their binary representation, as $|\phi_i|^2$ and $|\phi_j|^2$ belong to the same set $S_k$.
 Let $\Pi$ be a permutation function (representing renumbering of the $n$ sensors) such that $\Pi(i) = j$.
 Consider an initial state $\ket{\psi'} = \sum_j \psi_{\Pi(j)} \ket{j}$, which has the same probability of error as $\ket{\psi}$.
-Now, applying Conjecture~\ref{lemma:avg} on $\ket{\psi}$ and $\ket{\psi'}$ yields a new initial state with a lower objective value $P()$, which contradicts the optimality of $\ket{\psi}$.
+Now, applying Conjecture~\ref{conj:avg} on $\ket{\psi}$ and $\ket{\psi'}$ yields a new initial state with a lower objective value $P()$, which contradicts the optimality of $\ket{\psi}$.